Match.com, established in 1995, is one of the biggest and most popular online dating services. It is also my personal favorite.

 Match Guarantee for Paid Subscriptions

-Although there are no refunds, If you sign up for a 6 month subscription, at the end of the six months, if you have not found anyone, you can get another six months for free.
+Although there are no refunds, If you sign up for a 6 month subscription, at the end of the six months, if you have not found anyone, Match will give you another six months for free.

 Signing up is quick and easy.
 You can get started without any account verification or without putting in your credit card.
 You are required to submit at least one photo, and you have to provide your birth date, gender, sexual orientation, and your country and state.
 You also have to complete a short questionnaire.